We have always trained our own dogs, although Titan was the best because he became our best friend and mate.

 Early Heritage of Blue Heelers

 The early settlers coming to Australia brought both livestock and their dogs.
 Their dogs had no stamina to cope with the extreme conditions in Australia's outback; it was too harsh for them.
 Therefore, settlers tried breeding a tougher, more resilient type of dog.

 - Then someone imported Blue Smooth Highland Collies and crossed these with the Dingo.
 They crossed the young again with a Dingo; these pups were born with speckled bluish or reddish fur.

-The next idea was to cross black and red Kelpies with these dogs.
-After years of trial and error, the Australian Cattle Dog, otherwise known as the Blue or Red Heeler, evolved.
+The tenacity and willingness of these dogs to do anything for their master is quite incredible.
 Their eagerness to learn enables their masters to train them in all aspects of herding cattle.
 Their speed and ability to control and turn the cattle with a little nip or two saves the owners many hours of extra labour.